 - Agro-Meteorology Laboratory at the University Agricultural Research and Development Center (ARDC) near Mead, Nebraska

-- High Plains Regional Climate Center (and the Automated Weather Data Network AWDN)
+- High Plains Regional Climate Center

 - National Drought Mitigation Center

 If you are interested in the Agricultural Meteorology graduate specialization, please feel free to contact the following SNR faculty member:

 - Bio-Atmospheric Instrumentation

 - Solar Radiation Interactions at the Earth's Surface

 - Turbulent Transfer in the Atmospheric Surface Layer